 We believe that architects have a pivotal role to play in helping society, humanity and the planet in a time of paradigm shift.
-We design and research for inherent and holistic long-term sustainability.
+We design and research for inherent and holistic sustainability.
 We seek only to work on projects where their siting is in proximity to public transport and where they can contribute to a walkable city.
-We do not see a building as being designed for a singular use.
+Our belief is we must explore re-use options as a primary approach, and if after thorough investigation a new-build option is genuinely justifiable, then we have a duty to ensure that it is fit for purpose long into the future.
 We believe that buildings can only be considered sustainable if they can be proven to be adaptable to other future uses.
-The enduring nature of our architecture, the rationalism on which it is based, our employment of simple form and our use of robust materiality inherently provide for adaptability and longevity of use, with the aim for permanence to mitigate future need for recycling and re-use.
+The enduring nature of our architecture, the rationalism on which it is based, and our employment of simple form and use of robust materiality inherently provide for adaptability and longevity of use, with the aim for permanence to mitigate future need for recycling and re-use.
 We believe in the long-term benefits of contextualism in providing a sense of place, identity and ownership.
 This is realised in our work through in-depth research of the specific conditions of a site’s geographical, climatic, historical, social and cultural context with the aim to improve the quality of experience and engagement within the city through a creative reimagining of its contextual conditions.

-Our ongoing research programmes include ‘Twelve Sites’, a mapping of the city of Berlin; ‘The Death of the High Street’ looking at the densification and re-population of town centres, and the development of an adaptable building typology to ensure future longevity of use.
+Research is a key element in the continuous development of our practice.
+Our ongoing research programmes include ‘Twelve Sites’, a mapping of the city of Berlin; ‘The Death of the High Street’ looking at the densification and re-population of town centres, and and the development of the ‘Universal Building’, an adaptable building typology to ensure future longevity of use.